INSURING YOUR HOME

 Under our Classic Extras Cover, unspecified art and paintings hanging in your home office (or any other part of your house) have a limit of $20,000 per item, or up to $80,000 for a set.
 If you want to specify a higher limit for any of the above items, let us know.

 We know that home offices vary, just like homes themselves.
 That’s why we offer three levels of cover, so you can choose the right one to fit your lifestyle.
-Our Home and Contents Insurance covers your home and valuables against fire, flood, storm, theft and more.
-It features $20 million of legal liability cover, and depending on your level of cover, 12 to 24 months of temporary accommodation if you can’t stay in your home after an insured event.
+Our Home and Contents Insurance covers your home and valuables against fire (including bushfire), flood, storm, theft and more.
+It features $20 million of legal liability cover, and depending on your level of cover, temporary accommodation if you can’t stay in your home after an insured event.
 Sign up online and get 10% off today.

 What isn’t covered